-Mix all the ingredients for filling in a large mixing bowl.
+- Mix all the ingredients for filling and seasonings in a large mixing bowl.
 Use a spoon to stir in one direction until they come together (paste-like).
 Cover and place in the refrigerator for 30 minutes

-Get your steamer ready by bringing the water to a boil.
-Place one of the wrappers on your palm and then scoop about 2-3 Tbsp or more of the filling into the center of the wrapper and the tail of the shrimp peeking out.
+- Get your steamer ready by bringing the water to a boil.
+Place one of the wrappers on your palm.
+Brush the wrapper with some egg wash.
+Scoop about 2-3 Tbsp or more of the filling into the center of the wrapper .
 Shape the wrapper to surround the filling.
 Smooth the filling on top with wet fingers and add more filling to top it up all the way to the top and smooth again to make sure they are fully packed.
 Kinda a little overflowing is fine because they will shrink a bit after steaming.
 Give the wrapper one last gentle squeeze to make sure everything holds up together.
-Garnish with some 1 peas and 1 corn if using.
+Garnish with some 1 peas and 1 corn if using or grated carrots.
 Place them in a steamer basket or plate lined with parchment paper

 Using Instant Pot:

 - Place the steaming basket/plate in instant pot.
 Press high pressure and set the timer to 3 minutes.
 If your instant pot can fit in another stack of a bamboo basket, you may do so.
 Once the 3 minutes is up, release pressure and open the lid carefully.
 Serve immediately once cooked

 - Fill up a large pot/wok with water (not higher than the trivet that you are going to put in)and bring them to rolling boil.
 Place a trivet or collapsible veggie steamer and place the bamboo basket on top of this.
 You may stack another 2 basket on top and then close with the lid of the basket.
 Steam them in batches for 10 minutes on high heat.
 Serve immediately once cooked